atyantjain/ai_based_fake_news_detection/README.md

 # AI based fake news detection
-This project is towards the completion of Group Assignment 3 of the subject '36121 Artificial Intelligence Principles and Applications - Autumn 2025'

 This project is an end-to-end implementation of an AI-powered system to detect fake news articles using Natural Language Processing (NLP) and Machine Learning techniques.
 It includes model training, evaluation, deployment code, and visualization for insights.

 ## Project Structure